 Our 2000-head breeding herd is run under commercial conditions, producing sound, highly fertile and docile cattle.
 Genetic focus is applied to calving ease, growth, carcase quality and structure, while constant research is undertaken to maximise efficiencies.
 Recent on-farm research has involved monitoring heifer puberty, and net feed intake.

 Bull sales are held each March at the Mortlake, Victoria headquarters, and in August, at Walgett, NSW.
 Volume lines of bulls are sold by private sale.

 Te Mania Angus sires are available for lease through the progeny test and marketing alliance, Team Te Mania.
-This coalition of 40+ herds across SA, Vic, NSW and Qld sell premium lines of steers to backgrounders and lot feeders, and females through feature online sales.
+This coalition of 40+ herds across SA, Vic, NSW and Qld sell premium lines of steers to backgrounders and lot feeders, and highly efficient females through feature online sales.

 Senior stud cows, including ET donors, representing some of the herd’s most successful maternal lines are available.